-The median price for Seattle proper is above $700,000.
-But when you look at the metropolitan area as a whole, the median drops to around $446,000 (as of October 2017).
-That’s because homes are comparatively more affordable in those surrounding areas.
+The median price for Seattle property is well above $700,000.
+But when you look at nearby neighborhoods, the prices are less than half.
+For instance, prices in nearby Kent, Tacoma, and Federal Way are currently at $387,000, $314,000, and $366,300, respectively (as of September 2019).
 Keep this in mind when trying to determine how much house you can afford in Seattle.
 Broadening your search could get you more house.

 Budget First, House Hunting Second